Skip to content

 Integrating STEM vocabulary into daily interactions with children is another way not only to build language skills but also to help them use the same vocabulary that scientists and engineers use as they engage in STEM activities, such as observing, investigating, comparing, measuring, designing, and building.

 It’s not just about turning out potential STEM professionals.
-STEM activities build so-called 21st-century for everyone, often called the 4 Cs: critical thinking, creative thinking, communicating, and collaborating.
+STEM activities build so-called 21st-century skills for everyone, often called the 4 Cs: critical thinking, creative thinking, communicating, and collaborating.
 Whether it’s building structures with popsicle sticks/toothpicks and marshmallows or creating a milk-bottle xylophone, STEM activities build the skills that help children (and adults) to learn, which will lead to success in school and throughout their lives.